rafaelmarques7/dev-test-frontend/README.md

 We're trying to see your thought processes with this task.
 What's more important to us is how you approach the task, rather than the actual final output itself.

 Looking forward to seeing your project :-)

+### Development:
+A) Use Bootstrap to create a responsive UI, with a grid display for large devices, and a list display for small devices;
+B) Use Google Modular Design for React library, in particular the "Card" component, to setup the necessary Bikes information;
+C) Use Redux actions to set a filter, and selectores to choose only the appropriate parts;
+D) To determine;